asmaafawzy/NUnit-DataDriven-tests-from-Excel-files/README.md

   1) At first the function `ReadFromExcel`:

-     - it takes the `excelFileName` and `excelsheetTabName` and return a list of TestCaseData attribute.
+     - it takes the `excelFileName` and `excelsheetTabName` and returns a list of TestCaseData attribute.
-     - Here it gets the path to the excel file in your project. if the file not found it throws an exception.
+     - it gets the path to the excel file in your project. if the file not found it throws an exception.

  ```c#